awpala/my-omscs-notes/cs-6515/01-dynamic-programming.md

 > Check if $D(n,z) < D(n-1,z)$ for some $z \in V$

-Furthermore, the table can be used to explicitly identify this negative weight cycle (e.g., via changing values for vertices $a$ , $b$, and $c$ in this example).
+Furthermore, the table can be used to explicitly identify this negative weight cycle (e.g., via changing values for vertices $a$ , $b$ , and $c$ in this example).

 ## 8-19.
 All-Pairs Shortest Path